jsbarragan796/sf-nextbus/README.md

 * ```meteor npm install```or: ```npm install```
 * ```meteor```

 Now you only need to open your browser and type on the address bar  ```localhost:3000``` now the project is running locally.
+The login can only setup on the environment of deployment

+## Note
+I check that things send by the user are what are suppose to sent.
+Only in the back the the buses are ask.
+Even if there are many users only every 10  seconds the server make the request to NextBus, When there are no users no requests are made.